More must be done to protect consumers against online harms, after a UK survey revealed the lack of trust consumers have in the tech giants.

-Scams have reached record levels during the pandemic.
+Scams have reached .
 According to our analysis of Action Frauds data, the most common scam in the past year involved online shopping and auction fraud, accounting for one in four of all incidents reported.

-Through our free scam alert service we’ve repeatedly issued warnings about breaking scams targeting internet users.
-In an investigation conducted last year, we found that one in 10 had been scammed by an advert they’d seen in search engine results or on their social media feed.
+Through our free we've repeatedly issued warnings about breaking scams targeting internet users.
+In an investigation conducted last year, we found that they'd seen in search engine results or on their social media feed.

 Online platforms play a pivotal role in enabling criminals to reach and defraud internet users through the hosting, promotion and targeting of fake and fraudulent content on their sites.

-But the reactive approach taken by the world’s biggest online platforms is allowing harmful scams to slip through the net.
-Our research found that social media and search engine users are put off reporting scams by onerous forms and perceived lack of action against fraudsters, with two in five victims of online scam ads not reporting them to the host platform.
+But the reactive approach taken by the world's biggest online platforms is allowing harmful scams to slip through the net.
+Our research found that by onerous forms and perceived lack of action against fraudsters, with two in five victims of online scam ads not reporting them to the host platform.

 Which? has launched its new #JustNotBuyingIt campaign to make tech firms take responsibility for the harms taking place on their sites.
 Unscrupulous individuals or businesses and criminals have been selling unsafe products, misleading consumers and targeting potential scam victims with ease, causing serious harm to consumers and undermining trust in digital commerce.